c-sanders/Quaternion/README.md

 Quaternions are an example of a mathematical structure.
 Other, well known examples of mathematical structures include complex numbers and vectors.
-However, whereas a complex numbers are comprised of two parts - a real part and an imaginary part, quaternions are comprised of four parts - a real part and three imaginary parts.
+However, whereas complex numbers are comprised of two parts - a real part and an imaginary part, quaternions are comprised of four parts - a real part and three imaginary parts.
 These real parts are usually implemented as natural numbers, while the imaginary parts are usually